Your Library Card

 Most books and audio materials may be checked out for three weeks and magazines and videos for one week.
 Adults and teens over the age of 16 may have a maximum of 10 items checked out on their card at one time and children ages 3-15 are permitted six items.
 (First time checkout on all cards is limited to four items.)

 - Books and audio items may be renewed two times (3 weeks per renewal) as long as no hold requests have been placed by other patrons.
 Magazines, videos, teacher reserve, and interlibrary loan items are not renewable.

 - Access your account to renew materials online.
-Log in with your library card number and pin (last four digits of your phone number.)
+Log in with your library card number and pin (last name in lower case.)
 Click “Checked Out” to view all items checked out, check-box the titles you wish to renew, and click “Renew.”

 - Renew by phone or call (970) 848-2368 for assistance with your account.

 - Library staff can reserve books for patrons and hold these items for three days (excluding days the library is closed), after which time the book will be available for loan to another borrower.

 - Items new to our library catalog are available only to Yuma patrons for the first six months.
 After this time they will be available to loan other libraries through the AspenCat catalog and SWIFT interlibrary loan.
 Yuma cardholder requests will be given priority.

 - Interlibrary loan items will be held for five working days and after that time automatically returned to the borrowing library.

 - New patrons have a 30 day waiting period before receiving interlibrary loan privileges.